accordproject/techdocs/website/versioned_docs/version-0.12/basic-use.md

 That's it!
 You have successfully parsed and executed your first Accord Project Clause using the `helloworld` template.

 Feel free to try the same commands to parse and execute other templates from the Accord Project Library.
-Note that for each template you can find samples for the text, for the request and for the state on the corresponding Web page.
+Note that for each template, you can find samples for the text, for the request and for the state on the corresponding Web page.
 For instance, a sample for the `latedeliveryandpenalty` clause is in the red box in the following image:

 ![Basic-Use-3](/docs/assets/basic/use3.png)